rmunro/SDCND-Behavioral-Cloning-P3/writeup_report.md

 Fortunately Udacity provided sample data so I decided to use that and see how it goes.

 I loaded the images from center, left and right cameras.
-For the left camera images, I added the steering angle from center camera by 0.25, and for the right camera image, I subtracted that steering angle by 0.25.
+For the left camera images, I added the steering angle from center camera by 0.2, and for the right camera image, I subtracted that steering angle by 0.2.
 I then flipped the images so that we have balanced data with left and right steering angles.
-For all images, I cropped the top 50 and bottom 25 pixels, and then resized them to 66x200 per the Nvidia architecture.
+For all images, I cropped the top 55 and bottom 25 pixels, and then resized them to 66x200 per the Nvidia architecture.

 I performed some data exploration, and found that over 50% of the center images have 0 steering angle, so the dataset is very imbalanced.
-To balance the data, I dropped a random 85% of these rows with 0 steering angle.
+To balance the data, I dropped a random 75% of these rows with 0 steering angle.

 I then randomly shuffled the data set and put 20% of the data into a validation set.
 However, during training I found that the training loss decreased at very slow rate.
-So I changed the splitting to use 10% as the validation data, and I was able to obtain the training loss at 0.02 after about 5 epochs.
+So I changed the splitting to use 10% as the validation data, and I was able to obtain both the training  and validation loss at 0.02 after about 3 epochs.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used fit_generator to generate batches of 128 augmented (as described previously) images to train the model, and I used a callback to save the model at the end of each epoch.
-I trained for 20 models and the best model was obtained at epoch 9.
+I trained for 10 models and the best model was obtained at epoch 5.
 I used an adam optimizer and tried various learning rate, although I settled with the default learning rate of 0.001 at the end.

 ## Reflections